 From the outset, let me say that no matter what recommendation I or one of my colleagues gives you, it’s only a point in time recommendation based on the limited information given, the fidelity of which will increase over time.
 You must monitor your Jazz solution environment.
 In this way you can watch for trends to know when a given server is at capacity and needs to scale by increasing system resources, changing the distribution of applications in the topology and/or adding a new server.
-See Monitoring: Where to Start? for some initial guidance.
-There’s a lot going on in the monitoring area ranging from publishing additional information to existing monitor solutions or providing a lightweight appliance with some monitoring capabilities.
-Keep an eye on work items 386672 and 390245.
+See Deployment Monitoring for some initial guidance.
+Since 6.0.3, we have added capabilities to monitor Jazz applications using JMX MBeans.
+Enterprise monitoring is a critical practice to include in your deployment strategy.

 Before we even talk about how many servers and their size, the other standard recommendation is to ensure you have a strategy for keeping the Public URI stable which maximizes your flexibility in changing your topology.
 We’ve also spent a lot of time deriving standard topologies based on our knowledge of the solution, functional and performance testing, and our experience with customers.
 Those topologies show a range in number of servers included.
-The evaluation topology is really only useful for demonstrations.
 The departmental topology is useful for a small proof of concept or sandbox environment for developing your processes and procedures and required configuration and customization.
 For most production environments, a distributed enterprise topology is needed.

 The other part of the ‘art’ is recommending the sizing for a given server.
-Here I make extensive use of all the performance testing that has been done.
+Here I make extensive use of all the performance testing that has been done, including the following.

 The CLM Sizing Strategy provides a comfortable range of concurrent users that a given Jazz application can support on a given sized server for a given workload.
 Should your range of users be higher or lower, your server be bigger or smaller or your workload be more or less demanding, then you can expect your range to be different or to need a different sizing.
 In other words, judge your sizing or expected range of users up or down based on how closely you match the test environment and workload used to produce the CLM Sizing Strategy.
 Concurrent use can come from direct use by the Jazz users but also 3rd party integrations as well as build systems and scripts.
 All such usage drives load so be sure to factor that into the sizing.
 There are other factors such as isolating one group of users and projects from another, that would motivate you to have separate servers even if all those users could be supported on a single server.

 Should your expected number of concurrent users be beyond the range for a given application, you’ll likely need an additional application server of that type.
-For example, the CLM Sizing Strategy indicates a comfortable range of 400-600 concurrent users on a CCM (RTC) server if just being used for work items (tracking and planning functions).
+For example, the CLM Sizing Strategy indicates a comfortable range of 400-600 concurrent users on a CCM (Engineering Workflow Management) server if just being used for work items (tracking and planning functions).
 If you expect to have 900 concurrent users, it’s a reasonable assumption that you’ll need two CCM servers.
-As of v6.0.2, scaling a Jazz application to support higher loads involves adding an additional server, which the Jazz architecture easily supports.
-Be aware though that there are some behavioral differences and limitations when working with multiple applications (of same type) in a given Jazz instance.
+Scaling a Jazz application to support higher loads involves adding an additional server, which the Jazz architecture easily supports through multi-server or clustering topology patterns.
+Be aware though that there are some behavioral differences and limitations when working with the multi-server (not clustered) pattern.
 See Planning for multiple Jazz application server instances and its related topic links to get a sense of considerations to be aware of up front as you define your topology and supporting usage models.
-Note that we are currently investigating a scalable and highly available clustered solution which would, in most cases, remove the need for distributing projects and users across multiple application servers and thus avoid the behavioral differences mentioned.
-Follow this investigation in work item 381515.
+As of 126.96.36.199, application clustering is only available with the CCM application.

 Most of these questions primarily allow me to get a sense of what applications are needed and what could contribute to load on the servers.
 This helps me determine whether the sizing guidance from the previously mentioned performance reports need to be judged higher or lower and how many servers to recommend.
-Other uses are to determine if some optimization strategies are needed (questions 4 and 7).
+Other uses are to determine if some optimization strategies are needed.